Thursday, March 26, 2015

 This book is full of new ideas regarding characters, magic, equipment, setting, and game mechanics.

 There is enough material to put together a game in any genre you could imagine.
 I'd like to see TLG print this and the PHB as one genre neutral volume and present it as something that could be called the "Siege Masters Manual".
-Its not presented as a universal system but you could build one from it if you wanted to.
+It's not presented as a universal system but you could build one from it if you wanted to.

 Larry Elmore contributes a number of new illustrations to this book, many of them full page.
 Although I won't call them bad or ugly they would benefit from a little lightening in the printing to reveal detail and would be much better presented in colour where the originals were created in colour.